alguoo314/JASPER/README.md

 make install
 ```
 This will install the python binding in $HOME/lib/python2.7/site-packages (adjust based on your Python version).
-Then, for Python, an environment variable PYTHONPATH needs to be set.
+Then, an environment variable PYTHONPATH needs to be set.
 For example:

 ```shell
 export PYTHONPATH=$HOME/lib/python2.7/site-packages